soxueren/atsd/api/data/series/csv-insert.md

 ### Payload

 * Payload is plain text in CSV format containing a header line and data rows.
+* Last time in the file must be terminated with line feed.
 * The header must begin with `time` or `date` column, followed by at least one metric column containing numeric values.
+* Metric names containing space characters will be normalized. <br>Space will be replaced with underscore and multiple underscored will be collapsed into one underscore.
 * Time must be specified in Unix milliseconds if `time` column is used, and in ISO format if `date` column is used.
 * Separator must be comma.
-* It is recommended that samples are sorted by time in ascending order
+* It is recommended that samples are sorted by time in ascending order.

 #### Unix millisecond format